David Noton: I've totally changed to mirrorless - Amateur Photographer

 AP readers will need no introduction to David, a well-known travel and landscape photographer who has written numerous books on photography and is a regular speaker at camera clubs.
 He is also an Hon.
 FRPS and a Canon ambassador.
-Here, David tells us why he has happily changed over to mirrorless camera, despite being a long-time DSLR user – he also shares some newer work taking on the Canon EOS R5.
+Here, David tells us why he has happily changed over to mirrorless camera, despite being a long-time DSLR user – he also shares some newer images taken on the Canon EOS R5.

 We remember interviewing you a few years ago and you said you weren’t that impressed by mirrorless cameras, comparing electronic viewfinders (EVFs) to cheap TV screens.
 So what has changed?